 (Exercise: recollect that potential flows are flows with zero vorticity, that vorticity is the angular velocity of infinitely short mutually-perpendicular material lines, select a group of material points in the figure and watch them move.
 Does the group rotate?
 How is this related to the velocity behaving like 1/r?)

-Hence, we can add together the velocities of the symmetric flow past a cylinder and the velocity of the flow considered here, to obtain
+Using the superposition principle, we can add together the velocities of the symmetric flow past a cylinder and the velocity of the flow considered here, to obtain

 u = U [1 − (x2 – y2)a2/(x2 + y2)2 ] + (Γ/π)(y/(x2+y2),